blankss/StarbucksProjectApplication/labs/lab3/README.md

 ```
 curl localhost:80
 ```
-instead of 8080 since port 80 is the only open port we can use to access the web application that is managed by the load balancer.
-However, this may not be the best way for testing as the load balancer will forward us a working container, which does not allow us to know if a container is not working.
+instead of port 8080 since port 80 is the only open port we can use to access the web application outside of docker that is managed by the load balancer.
+However, this may not be the best way for testing as the load balancer will forward us to a working container, which does not allow us to know if a specific container is working or not.
 <img width="1440" alt="Screen Shot 2023-02-24 at 5 03 06 PM" src="https://user-images.githubusercontent.com/72158949/221327465-95db21df-0ccd-4ec0-8a10-0232472c2332.png">
 <img width="1440" alt="Screen Shot 2023-02-24 at 5 03 15 PM" src="https://user-images.githubusercontent.com/72158949/221327466-57bc8730-7c30-437b-ad9b-9c9da8cba515.png">